Scheduling Gantt Chart widget

 • Select actions, events, and recommendations that appear in right-click menus.

-• Choose interface options (colors) and interactions (allocation behavior, snap behavior) for schedule object pucks.
+• Choose a puck style and customize colors and interactions (allocation behavior, snap behavior) for pucks.

 In the example below, the Scheduling Gantt Chart assigns pilots to flights.